macaler/Netflix_stock_visualizations_project/README.md

 I wrote a Microsoft PowerPoint presentation outlining the main results and conclusions of this project; I have included it as "Netflix_stock_2017_project.pdf."
 I should note that this PowerPoint presentation is much more verbose than what I would normally write, in light of the fact that it would be posted to the Web and not actually presented.

-My Jupyter Notebook print-out is included as "netflix_visualizations_MAC.pdf"
+My Jupyter Notebook print-out is included as "netflix_visualizations_MAC.pdf".
+This file could admittedly be a little hard to read, and I realized not too long ago that an uploaded Jupyter Notebook shows the output of a cell the last time it was run without me having to upload the actual data, so I've inlucded my Jupyter Notebook as well.
+It is called "netflix_visualizations_MAC.ipynb."